rajarshi1/jello-fe/README.md

 Please Note:

-We recommend using this app in Google Chrome
+1. We recommend using this app in Google Chrome <br />
-Use the app on Laptop/desktop only as of now.
+2. Use the app on Laptop/desktop only as of now.

 Test Credentials: